FPGAwars/apio/docs/quick-start.md

 ---

-This concludes the Apio quick start guide.
-We suggest reviewing the [Video tutorial](video-tutorial.md) or going directly to the [Installing Apio](installing-apio.md) page to install your copy of Apio.
+This concludes the Apio quick start guide, we suggest continuing to the [Video tutorial](video-tutorial.md) or go ahead and start your own Apio project.